 To begin with, if you have a lease-contract*, your company or landlord (henceforth referred to as the lessor) can’t evict you on a whim, no matter what they claim.

-However, let’s say that your (former) manager is a particularly obstinate person who’s ignorance of the law is equal only to their penchant for bullying people that dare question her unwarranted self-importance.
+However, let’s say that your (former) manager is a particularly obstinate person who’s ignorance of the law is equal only to their penchant for bullying people that dare question his unwarranted self-importance.

 This manager claims that they can “legally” evict you by the end of the week.